slsa-framework/slsa/README.md

 [suggested](https://www.linuxfoundation.org/en/blog/preventing-supply-chain-attacks-like-solarwinds/)
 as a solution to supply chain integrity.
 The idea is that a system of independent reproducers all run the same build commands on the same inputs and report the same output.
-A consumer can gain confidence in an artifact’s provenance by querying multiple rebuilders, assuming that not all of the rebuilders have been compromised.
+A consumer can gain confidence in an artifact's provenance by querying multiple rebuilders, assuming that not all of the rebuilders have been compromised.